 Some maps contain village estates.
 These villages will sometimes produce goods on their own, or sometimes you will need to start production in those villages.
 The only way of telling this is through the game editor, unfortunately.
 You must otherwise play the map to see exactly what the village estates offer, but this doesn't necessarily prevent you from assigning these estates to players before you begin the game.

 To assign a village estate, you should left click on your own estate, and then click on whichever village estate you would like to use.
 Note that this background should turn the same colour as your own estate does.
-If the village was previously assigned to another user, they will lose that estate and nothing else will happen.
+If the village was previously assigned to another player, they will lose that estate and nothing else will happen.
 You can remove the ownership of a village by left clicking on the castle estate of whoever owns the village estate, and then left clicking on the village estate again.
 This will remove any ownership from the village and leave it neutral again.

 The rules for village estates are as following: